ozalpozqur/altogic-auth-nuxt3/README.md

 ```

 ### Replacing pages/register.vue with the following code:
 In this page, we will show a form to sign up with email and password.
-We will use **remix's action** call our backend api.
+We will use **Nuxt Server** call our backend api.

-We will save session and user info to state if the api returns session.
-Then, user will be redirected to profile page.

-If `signUpWithEmail` does not return session, it means user need to confirm email, so we will show the success message.
-> **Note:** `signUpWithEmail` function can accept optional  third parameter data to save the user's profile.
-We will save the user's name to the database in this example.

 ```vue
 <!-- pages/register.vue -->
 <script setup>